ID Released For NYPD Cop Killed In Active Shooter Incident At Skyscraper Leaving 5 Dead

-The suspect was also killed from an apparently sel-inflicted wound in New York City’s deadliest shooting in a quarter of a century.
+The suspect was also killed from an apparently self-inflicted wound in New York City’s deadliest shooting in a quarter of a century.

 Earlier report: 5 Dead, Including NYPD Cop, Suspect, In Active Shooter Incident At Prestigious Midtown Building